Denzel Budde

-Denzel Budde (born 8 April 1997) is a Dutch footballer who plays as a right back for Unicum in the Tweede Klasse.
+Denzel Budde (born 8 April 1997) is a Dutch footballer who plays as a right back for Unicum Lelystad in the Tweede Klasse.

 Professional career

 Budde was in the youth academy of PEC Zwolle for 10 years.
 Budde signed with ASV Dronten in the summer of 2016 from Zwolle, and after a successful season signed with the Belgian club K.V.
 Kortrijk.
 Budde made his debut for Kortrijk in a 0–2 Belgian First Division A loss to KV Mechelen on 4 November 2017, wherein he scored an own goal.
+Budde then joined TEC in 2020 and later had a spell in Andorra with Engordany.